Referendums (Scotland and Wales) Act 1997

-The Referendums (Wales and Scotland) Act 1997 (c.
-61) is an Act of the Parliament of the United Kingdom, which made legal provision for the holding of two non-binding referendums in both Scotland on the establishment of a democratically elected Scottish Parliament with tax-varying powers and in Wales on the establishment of a democratically elected Welsh Assembly.
-In an unusual move the referendums bill was introduced to the House of Commons by the then Prime Minister Tony Blair himself on 15 May 1997 just two weeks after the landslide Labour victory in the 1997 General Election and was the very first Government sponsored Bill to be presented to the Commons by the Blair Government of 1997–2007.
+The Referendums (Scotland and Wales) Act 1997 (c.
+61) is an act of the Parliament of the United Kingdom, which made legal provision for the holding of two non-binding referendums in both Scotland on the establishment of a democratically elected Scottish Parliament with tax-varying powers and in Wales on the establishment of a democratically elected Welsh Assembly.
+In an unusual move the referendums bill was introduced to the House of Commons by the then Prime Minister Tony Blair himself on 15 May 1997 just two weeks after the landslide Labour victory in the 1997 General Election and was the very first Government sponsored bill to finish scrutiny in the Commons under the first Blair ministry.
 The Act received royal assent on 31 July 1997 and became Spent upon the conclusion of both referendums.

 Background

 On 1 March 1979, voters in both Scotland and Wales voted in referendums on proposed Assemblies under the provisions of the Scotland Act 1978 and the Wales Act 1978.
 The result in Scotland was a narrow "yes" by 51% of voters but failed to achieve an overall minimum 40% "yes" vote of the registered electorate and the motion failed to pass and in Wales the proposal was rejected outright by 79% of voters and political fallout from the results led to the fall of the Labour government, 1974–1979 which then led to Margaret Thatcher's victory in the 1979 UK General Election and the beginning of eighteen years of Conservative government.